gipo355/csharpExam/README.md

 # todo

+- [ ] updateOne with Town included
+- [ ] town in createOne

 - [ ] how to make fields required, unique, other props on db?
 - [ ] don't show empty fields in response ( null, etc )
-- [ ] add query params for Filtering - sorting etc
+- [ ] add query params for Filtering — sorting etc
 - [ ] set unique fields for email in DB
 - [ ] use some variables for status codes
 - [ ] convert all strings to lowercase on insert
 - [ ] updating FK townID not working
 - [ ] add hooks for Fiscal Code
 - [ ] test all endpoints
-- [ ] clean up code - refactor and DRY
+- [ ] clean up code — refactor and DRY

 # test